Accountancy, School of

-From 2006 to 2009, Jeff was an academic fellow at the Financial Accounting Standards Board (FASB) and a technical consultant to the International Accounting Standards Board (IASB).
+From 2006 to 2009, Jeff was an academic fellow at the FASB and a technical consultant to the IASB.
 He managed the revenue recognition project, co-authored over 50 research memos, and led board deliberations on these memos.
-He also co-authored the 2008 FASB/IASB Discussion Paper on Revenue Recognition that formed the foundation of the new international revenue recognition standard issued in May 2014.
+He also co-authored the 2008 FASB/IASB Discussion Paper on Revenue Recognition, which formed the foundation of the new international standard effective in 2018.

-Since returning to BYU, Jeff has served as a technical advisor to Connor Group, which provides GAAP review and SEC reporting guidance to firms preparing for IPO.
+Jeff has served as a technical advisor to Connor Group, which provides GAAP review and SEC reporting guidance to firms preparing for IPO.
 He has advised clients on matters such as revenue recognition for digital goods, residential solar leasing arrangements, and pharmaceutical licensing and milestone arrangements.
 He has also served as a consulting expert for the Securities and Exchange Commission and various public companies.
-Jeff served as a member of the FASB's Financial Accounting Standards Advisory Council from 2014-2017 and the AICPA's Revenue Recognition Task Force from 2016-2017.
+Jeff served as a member of the FASB’s Financial Accounting Standards Advisory Council from 2014-2017 and the AICPA’s Revenue Recognition Task Force from 2016-2017.
 He currently serves as the Vice Chair of the Board of Directors at the Hale Center Foundation for Arts and Education and is a member of Deloitte’s Center for Controllership.
 Jeff is also a member of the National Assoc. of Corporate Directors (NACD) Utah Board.

 - Ph.D., Accounting, Cornell University, 2000